 Nominations open

-Nominations are now open for solicitors hoping to join the Law Society of Scotland's decision-making body, representing members working across the UK.
+Nominations are now open for Scottish solicitors hoping to join the Law Society of Scotland's decision-making body to represent our members practising in England, Wales or Northern Ireland.

-Becoming a member of the Law Society Council provides an opportunity to influence key decisions, contribute to the work of the Society and help to represent and support local solicitors.
+Becoming a member of the Law Society Council provides an opportunity to influence key decisions, contribute to the work of the Society and help to represent and support solicitors in your constituency.

-As a Council member you will expand your network, broaden your understanding of issues affecting the legal profession and the clients they serve and represent the views of solicitors from your region.
+As a Council member you have the opportunity to expand your network, broaden your understanding of issues affecting the legal profession and the clients they serve, and represent the views of members in your constituency area.

-There are 10 Council meetings a year and most meetings are hybrid, with the option to join via MS Teams or attend in person at the Law Society of Scotland, Atria One, 144 Morrison street, Edinburgh, EH3 8EX.
-There is a longer meeting in January at which in-person attendance is encouraged.
+There are 10 Council meetings a year and most meetings are hybrid, with the option to join via MS Teams or attend in person at the Law Society of Scotland, Atria One, 144 Morrison Street, Edinburgh, EH3 8EX.

 Submitting your nomination

 Members nominated as candidates for election must have their place of work in the relevant constituency.
-A nomination must have two proposers both of whom are also based in the relevant constituency and must be practising or non-practising members of the Law Society.
-Proposers of those submitting a nomination for a co-opted position must also be practising or non-practising members.
+A nomination must have two proposers both of whom must also be practising or non-practising members of the Law Society of Scotland.

 Nominations must also be accompanied by a statement from the candidate that they consent to being nominated.
 No proposer may propose more candidates than there are constituency seats available.

-Please send completed nomination form and candidate information to Kirsty Barrett, Governance Manager at Law Society of Scotland: GovernanceTeam@lawscot.org.uk no later than 12noon on Friday 10 October 2025.
+Please send completed nomination form and candidate information to Amanda Byron, Governance Secretary at Law Society of Scotland: GovernanceTeam@lawscot.org.uk no later than 5pm on Monday, 16 February.

 Our Council